 At the moment, it is very hard to look at these issues, because the only way of discovering exactly which Unicode characters are being used, and what happens to them under normalisation, is to look them up in the Emoji & Symbols panel, and then look in the Unicode reference to see how each character might normalise.

 To help see what is going on, I have put together Apfelstrudel – a Sierra-only app which applies all four official normalisation forms to any text which you care to enter into it.
 It will also warn you if HFS+ will normalise it to something different, tell you exactly what it will normalise to, and give you a full account which you can save to a text file.
-It comes with Tooltips and a detailed Help Book, and is here: Apfelstrudel and in the Downloads item above.
+The latest release is available from Downloads above.

 Another way of exploring potential problems is to use iCloud Drive between an iOS device running APFS (iOS 10.3 or later) and macOS running 10.12.4.
 I have not yet explored this with Unicode normalisation, only with case sensitivity, and that is confusing enough.
 If you use an Apple app such as Pages to try to create two files in the same location with names that differ only in their case – such as help.txt and Help.txt – then Pages behaves like case-insensitive HFS+ and refuses to accept both.